meganesu/personal-site-v2/src/blog/paper-mario-tutorial.md

 But you don't find out about those mechanics until you reach the first boss.
 The game developers protect you from that extra complexity until you absolutely need it.

 Imagine if Olivia explained the boss battle mechanics in the first encounter of the game.
 What would that even look like?
 "Hey, jump on these Goombas.
 Oh and also, some day you'll reach a giant enemy and you'll have to do something totally different to fight them."
 It wouldn't make any sense.
-And since the information wouldn't be relevant yet, players would probably just skim past it and forget about it by the time they needed it in an actual boss battle.
+Since the information wouldn't be relevant yet, players would probably just skim past it and forget about it by the time they needed it in an actual boss battle.

-Yeah, there's a teaser of this "advanced" mechanic in the trailer, to hook people's attention or give them a sneak peek of what's to come.
+It's fine to tease the "advanced" boss battle mechanic in the trailer, to hook people's attention or give them a sneak peek of what's to come.
 But in the actual game, the developers don't explain all the nitty-gritty details until they're sure players have a solid grasp of the basics first.

 > #### How to Apply This to Your Documentation
 >